 What to Expect at Auschwitz

-Visiting the Auschwitz-Birkenau Memorial and Museum
+Seeing the Polite Invitation – Auschwitz-Birkenau Memorial and Museum

 Guided Tours and Audio Guides